 In T3's Inov-8 BARE-XF 210 V3 review, we spoke highly about these super-capable workout shoes, and although we haven't got a standalone Vivobarefoot Primus Lite III (retailer link) review, we also think they are great for both exercising and as everyday shoes.

-The question is, which are the best workout shoes for people who prefer little-to-no cushioning between their feet and the ground?
+The question is, which are the best workout shoes for people who prefer little to no cushioning between their feet and the ground?

-In this comparison, I'll be focusing on probably the two best barefoot workout shoes on the market today and try to provide you with all the pros and cons you might need to make an informed decision before you commit to buy either (or both).
+In this comparison, I'll be focusing on probably the two best barefoot workout shoes on the market today and try to provide you with all the pros and cons you might need to make an informed decision before you commit to buying either (or both).

-Inov-8 BARE-XF 210 V3 vs Vivobarefoot Primus Lite III: workout performance
+Inov-8 BARE-XF 210 V3 vs Vivobarefoot Primus Lite III – Workout performance

 Airflow in the Inov-8 BARE-XF 210 is excellent; you won't experience any swelling in the shoes, even after long workouts.
 The toebox is roomy, so even if your feet swell up a bit due to all the extra heat in the shoes, there will be enough space for the expansion.
 Best of all, the grip of the Inov-8 BARE-XF 210 V3 is sublime: you'll feel like Spiderman when wearing them, sticking to any surface imaginable.